 - 7.9 The minimum Local Housing Need figure only considers the projected growth in household population.
 The Census 2011 recorded 5,437 people not residing in households but living in communal and institutional forms of accommodation in the County, with the majority of these living in medical and care establishments.
-Official projections(40) suggest that this figure currently stands at about 6,000 people and that the non-household population in the County will increase further by around +2,500 people over the plan period up to in the region of 8,000 to 8,500 people by 2036.
-Given the projected increase in the County's elderly population, this trend-based growth is wholly based on a projected increase in the numbers of elderly people over 75 years of age residing in institutional settings. - 7.10 The Council's latest assessments(41) identify no immediate need for new care home accommodation, and that there is sufficient capacity through vacancies and permitted schemes to meet future needs.
-The Council's strategic approach to housing for older people is to enable more residents to live independently in their own homes and communities through providing support, the adaptation of existing dwellings and the building of new flexible homes. - 39 Source: Derived from the official 2014-based household projections (released 2016) used to inform the economic and housing growth options for the Northumberland Local Plan.
-The official sub-national population and household projections are updated every two years, and the house price to earnings ratios published annually, such that this baseline minimum 'local housing need' figure will regularly change.
-Government consultation guidance proposes disregarding the latest 2016-based household projections for the purposes of calculating Local Housing Need (which would otherwise suggest a minimum average +558 per annum or circa 11,468 net additional dwellings over the plan period), and to continue using the previous 2014-based projections instead for the time-being. - 40 Source: 2014-based and 2016-based sub-national population and household projections. - 41 Source: Market Position Statement for Care and Support in Northumberland and Extra Care and Supported Housing Strategy.
+Official Projections37 suggest that this figure currently stands at about 6,000 people and that the non-household population in the County will increase further by around +2,500 people over the plan period up to in the region of 8,000 to 8,500 people by 2036.
+Given the projected increase in the County's elderly population, this trend-based growth is wholly based on a projected increase in the numbers of elderly people over 75 years of age residing in institutional settings. - 7.10 The Council's latest assessments38 identify no immediate need for new care home accommodation, and that there is sufficient capacity through vacancies and permitted schemes to meet future needs.
+The Council's strategic approach to housing for older people is to enable more residents to live independently in their own homes and communities through providing support, the adaptation of existing dwellings and the building of new flexible homes.

+36 Source: Derived from the official 2014-based household projections (published July 2016) used to inform the economic and housing growth options for the Northumberland Local Plan.
+The official sub-national population and household projections are updated every two years, and the average house price to earnings affordability ratios published annually (March/April), such that this baseline minimum 'local housing need' figure will regularly change.
+Government guidance nevertheless currently advises disregarding the latest 2016-based sub-national household projections (published September 2018) for the purposes of calculating Local Housing Need and to continue using the previous 2014-based projections instead for the time-being.

+37 Source: 2014-based and 2016-based sub-national population and household projections.

+38 Source: Market Position Statement for Care and Support in Northumberland and Extra Care and Supported Housing Strategy.

-7.11 Therefore, housing for much of the projected non-household population will be provided through the delivery of more independent living and supported housing options as part of existing commitments, new housing allocations and other delivery methods(42).
+7.11 Therefore, housing for much of the projected non-household population will be provided through the delivery of more independent living and supported housing options as part of existing commitments, new housing allocations and other delivery methods39.
 However, the Council will keep the need for communal accommodation under review as models and patterns of care provision for older people continue to evolve, informed by revised needs assessments.